dotnet/msbuild/documentation/specs/rar-as-service.md

 # Resolve Assembly Reference as Service Design

-This document describes the Resolve Assembly Reference as Service
+This document describes Resolve Assembly Reference as a Service

 # Background